International Exam Policies and Procedures

-Brown University recognizes international exam scores from the following diploma and certificate programs: International Baccalaureate, A-levels, French Baccalaureate, Swiss Federal Maturity Certificate, Italian Esame di Stato, and the German Abitur.
+Brown University recognizes international exam scores for the subjects below from the following diploma and certificate programs: International Baccalaureate (Higher Level), A-levels, French Baccalaureate, Swiss Federal Maturity Certificate, Italian Esame di Stato, and the German Abitur.
 Other programs are evaluated on a case-by-case basis.

 |International Program||Credit Awarded|

 |International Baccalaureate (Higher Level)||One or two Brown course credits for a grade of 5 or 6 or higher, in accordance with department policies below.
 Students who also have subsidiary level grades of 5 or 6 or higher may consult with the dean about case-by-case consideration for one additional course credit.|

 |British A-Levels (but not A5 or O-levels)||One or two Brown course credits for a grade of C or better, depending on the department policies.
 (Limited to one course credit for a grade of D)|